knative/serving/community/CONTRIBUTING.md

 agreement](#contributor-license-agreements) and submit the PR.

-See [Reviewing and Merging Pull Requests](REVIEWING.md) for the PR review and merge process used for Elafros.
+See [Reviewing and Merging Pull Requests](REVIEWING.md) for the PR review and merge process used for knative.

 ## Issues